This Cilantro Lime Dressing is a fresh and zesty dressing for all kinds of salads. The perfect Cafe Rio and Costa Vida copycat recipe!

 How to Make Cilantro Lime Dressing (Cafe Rio Copycat)

-- In a food processor or blender, combine tomatillos, cilantro, garlic, jalapeño, lime juice, and sugar.
+- In a food processor or blender, combine tomatillos, cilantro, garlic, jalapeño, lime juice, sugar, and balsamic vinaigrette dressing.

 - Refrigerate for at least 2 hours (overnight is best).